 Life in Huntsville was abysmal, and it was a very dark year.
 Finally, in late winter, Jett found some solace in a local girl.
 The faculty pianist referred to her as a “hippie chick.”
 She was a welcome distraction from the grim reality of life in Huntsville, and Jett genuinely liked her.
 She was fun, and it was essential to be where fun was.
 The fun, however, would come to an abrupt end in late April.
 They were at the beach in Galveston when the phone rang.
 It was his mother.
 His biological father had committed suicide.

 The semester soon ended, and Jett returned to the Ozarks to put his father’s affairs in order.
 Shortly thereafter, the “hippie chick” called to announce that she and the faculty pianist were having an affair.
 With two horses and a mule in tow, he fled to Yellowstone as fast as his Ford 7.3 turbo diesel would carry him.

 The defrocking of the faculty pianist had been announced very early in the summer, and Jett grappled with the idea of returning to Texas.
 One doesn’t lightly give up an academic career, as such a career is decades in the making.
 As he pondered his options, a new opportunity presented itself.
 One day, while walking across the lawn in Yellowstone’s headquarters, Mammoth Hot Springs, he encountered the Head of Concessions Management for the National Park Service.
 She greeted him and said, “You know, the outfitting permits are up for bid, and you’re the kind of person that we would like to have doing that.”
 Jett had discussed starting an outfitting business with her in the past, so the invitation was not without foundation.
-After several meetings to discuss the prospect, Jett resigned his position with SHSU and applied for an outfitting permit.
+After several meetings to discuss the prospect, Jett resigned from his position with SHSU and applied for an outfitting permit.
 He was awarded the permit the following March and founded Yellowstone Wilderness Outfitters.